 Each element has unique attributes you can assign.
 Many attributes require that you set a value, such as a measurement or specification.
-For example, you can set a paragraph's alignment on the page use the ALIGN attribute and set a value for the alignment by specifying the value as left, right or center.
-My paragraph text..
-Values are always enclosed in quotation marks and appear within the element's start tag.
+For example, you can set an alternative text for an image by using the ALT attribute and set the value enclosed in quotes <IMG ALT="This is a ruler"

+GIF image" >.
+Remember that values are always enclosed in quotation marks and appear within the element's start tag.